 If you’re looking for a survival package that includes various life-saving items, the EMDMAK emergency kit is an excellent choice.
 These highly rated survival tools are conveniently packaged in a compact style.
-The shock-resistant and waterproof zipped case protects your survival tools from damage if dropped on the ground or in water.
+The shock-resistant and waterproof zipped case protect your survival tools from damage if dropped on the ground or in water.

 The best feature of this survival kit is its usefulness.
-A fire starter, an emergency whistle, a set of multifunctional pliers, as well as an emergency blanket are among the supplies provided.
+A fire starter, an emergency whistle, a set of multifunctional pliers, as well as an emergency blanket, are among the supplies provided.

 You’ll notice that each survival tool in this kit has a purpose.

 - It can cut through rope and small branches

 - Unscrew screws, open cans, and repair objects